If you are liable for the Growth Areas Infrastructure Contribution (GAIC), you can apply for approval of a staged payment arrangement for:

-If your application is successful, the VPA will provide with you with a Notice of Staged Payment Approval.
-A copy of that Notice will also be provided to us and we will issue you with a Certificate of Staged Payment Approval.
+If your application is successful, the VPA will provide you with a notice of staged payment approval.
+A copy of that notice is also provided to us and we issue you with a certificate of staged payment approval.
 The approval may include conditions.

-The VPA will contact you if your application is unsuccessful.
+The VPA contacts you if your application is unsuccessful.

 Conditions of approval

-- In the case of a plan of subdivision, each stage will relate to a specified subdivision of land,
+- In the case of a plan of subdivision, each stage will relate to a specified part of the land to be subdivided.

-- The specific the amount payable for each stage and its due date,
+- The specific amount payable for each stage and its due date.

-- A final date for paying all the GAIC, and
+- A final date for paying all the GAIC.

 The staged payment approval may contain other conditions.